Numbers generate contributions that support scholarships for workshops.

 The Abhidharma explores the essence of perception and experience, and the reasons and methods behind mindfulness and meditation.
 It presents a clear system for understanding our psychological dispositions, processes, habits, and challenges.
 Western teachings tell us what to avoid—envy, gluttony, greed, lust, hubris, laziness, and rage.
 Buddhist psychology tells us what to embrace—a valuable life, good intentions, tolerance, wholesome and kind living, productive livelihood, positive attitude, self-awareness, and integrity.

-It’s our belief, the historical revisions and translations of Buddha’s teachings overlooked the most important path to a healthy and productive life—that of right choice.
+It’s our belief that the historical revisions and translations of Buddha’s teachings overlooked the most important path to a healthy and productive life—that of making the right choice.
 Our self-destructive nature compels us to choose the self-destructive one even when every fiber of our being contradicts this compulsion.
 We know this because our entire human system revolts at self-destructive choices.
 Our physiological equilibrium is disrupted, producing changes in our heart rate, metabolism, and respiration.
 Inertia senses and opposes these changes, negatively impacting our brain’s basal ganglia, delivering mental confusion, emotional instability, and spiritual malaise

 The rediscovery and reinvigoration of our self-esteem are achieved through a series of clinically proven exercises to help the individual reinvigorate our positive self-properties (self -reliance, -compassion, -resilience, etc.) disenabled by childhood exploitation, the onset of dysfunction, the subsequent disruption in natural human development, and the general distress brought on by life’s uncertainty.